-Please note: NeuroGig also offers complete component kits for clients who prefer not to purchase components from multiple suppliers listed on the Bill-of Materials.
+Please note: NeuroGig also offers complete component kits for those who prefer not to purchase materials from multiple suppliers listed on the Bill of Materials.

-Scroll down to see our current open-source hardware projects.
+Scroll down to see our currently available open source hardware kits and products.

 We are currently compiling a list of typical instruments we are able to build.
 Part of this process includes receiving nominations from the Neuroscience community.

 Therefore, if your laboratory needs an open source instrument, please get in touch.
 We may be able to assist.

 We provide you with a parts list and quotes from various suppliers according to the open source design.
 You place an order for the Product Kit and have it delivered to our workshop on the farm.
 NeuroGig handles assembly and testing at a nominal fee and every instrument includes a warranty.

 We also offer optional installation, training and technical support services.

 The NINscope (developed, described and published by de Groot et al., 2019) serves as a great open source solution for brain imaging and optogenetic recording.
 This instrument with its lightweight and small footprint design, was developed for use on small freely behaving animals.